cagov/pantheon-mirror-digital-ca-gov/wp-content/plugins/notification/readme.txt

 == Frequently Asked Questions ==

-= How is this plugin different from Better Notifications for WordPress (BNFW)? =

-The Notification plugin works very similar to BNFW but it has better codebase and interface.
-You can read the full comparison in the [Notification vs Better Notifications for WordPress](https://bracketspace.com/notification-vs-better-notifications-for-wordpress/) article.

 = How can I test my notifications? =

 It's not needed to install 3rd-party plugins to catch your emails or other notifications.
 The Notification plugin comes with a logger which you can activate in the settings and see all the notification configuration parameters.